appsquickly/typhoon/README.md

 DI container for Objective-C. I admire Justin's work and moreover his personal integrity when he defended mine against the "talk-first, think-later (TM)" Twitter masses, despite having a competing solution)._

 So anyway, at the time Google/Guice brought that argument up, it was partially successful.
 Because?
-Back then around 2008 we were still in the midst of a hangover after ___everyone___ had to have XML on their product sales-pitch in the early 2000s.
+Back then around year 2008 we were still in the midst of a hangover after ___everyone___ had to have XML on their product sales-pitch in the early 2000s.
 For a while there, it was the classic _builder with a new hammer and everything looks like a nail_ story.
-What's funny and ironic that we were all unaware about being caught-up in the subsequent ___annotation craze___ that followed!.
+What's funny and ironic is that we were all unaware about being caught-up in the subsequent ___annotation craze___ that followed!.
 Its 2013 and I think we're over both of those phases now.
 They both have their valid uses.
 In the words of
 <a href="http://en.wikipedia.org/wiki/Bruce_Lee">Bruce Lee</a> -- _"Annotations are annotations, and XML is XML"_.